zsparal/api-documentation/source/reference/v2/orders-api/get-order.rst

        .. type:: boolean

-     - If set to true during order creation, we restrict the payment methods available to your customer to methods from a single country only.
+     - If set to true during order creation, we restrict the payment methods available to your customer to methods from the billing country only.

    * - ``consumerDateOfBirth``